Xarboule/dory/README.md

 ## Running with docker
 Our deployment comprises of 4 machines that run over an RDMA network.
-We will refer to these machines as `host1, host2, host3, host4` (or `host{1,2,3,4}` for brevity).
+We will refer to these machines as `node1, node2, node3, node4` (or `node{1,2,3,4}` for brevity).
 In each one of these machines, we deploy a docker container with the necessary dependencies for building the software stack.

 ### Running the docker container
 In each machine :
-   * make sure to be in a directory that contains the Dockerfile and the script sleep.sh.
+   * make sure to be in a directory that contains the Dockerfile and the script `sleep.sh`.
    * inside that directory, build the image from the Dockerfile.
    * run the container.
 It will use the network of the host (network == host), in detached mode (-d), and with privileges (--privileged, so that the container can have access to the NIC).
    * run a bash inside the container.